 David Tovey was born in 1953 and was educated at his father's preparatory school, Tockington Manor, near Bristol and at Clifton College, Bristol, before reading Jurisprudence at Pembroke

 After twenty years as a Solicitor, he returned to University to read History Of Art at The University Of Warwick.
 He is now an independent art historian, specialising in Cornish art.

-David lectures widely on Cornish representational art, particularly to members of The National Association for Design and Fine Arts Societies (NADFAS) and to Friends organisations of Public Art Galleries (see Cornish Art Lectures).
+David lectures widely on Cornish representational art, particularly to members of The Arts Society (formerly NADFAS) and to Friends organisations of Public Art Galleries (see Cornish Art Lectures).